tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/operations.png)

 Click the Implement Flow button.
 You will be presented with a drag and drop flow editor.
-Click the + between the Request and Response objects, click on the Toolbox option and add and "If (conditional)" block.
+Click the + between the Request and Response objects, click on the Toolbox option and add an "If (conditional)" block.

 ![Image of Architecture](/images/initialifflow.png)